 The South African Shop has been around since 2012 and is a one-stop shop for all your South African grocery and toiletry needs.
 Of course, they also stock the ever important BBD.
 If you’re after something that they don’t stock, they’ll even try their best to bring in your requested product.
 How’s that for service?!
 You can also find their top qualtiy biltong products in stores across the city, including Winerack (Sai Kung), Butcherking (Sai Kung), Hebe Haven Yacht Club (Sai Kung) and the Hive (Sai Kung) and Winerack (Sai Ying Pun).

 South African Wines

 We’re extremely lucky to have a massive variety of South African wine available in Hong Kong.
-Wines of South Africa (WOSA) have done the research for us and a comprehensive list of South African wine suppliers (online and in-store) can be found here.
+Check out our favourite South African wine shops here.

 Coba Foods & Lifestyle

 Finally – a solution that allows you to braai whenever and wherever you like.
 Coba Foods & Lifestyle brings you the Lotus Grill – an almost smoke-free BBQ which can be used on a balcony, yacht, indoors, on the beach or at a picnic.
 The Lotus Grill extremely convenient and easy to clean.
 A must for any South African in need of a braai fix!*

 To check out their handy grills in person, you can visit these shops across the city:

 Lift Lifestyle (Smithfield, Kennedy Town), Feather & Bone (Central, Sai Ying Pun & Clearwater Bay), Royal Hong Kong Yacht Club (Causeway Bay) and Patio Mart (Ap Lei Chau).

 Now that you’ve got your meat and your braai, check out this super handy list of Hong Kong’s best braai spots here.